baetyl/baetyl-docs-en/docs/guides/Device-connect-to-hub-module.md

 **WS (Websocket) Connection Test**

-Startup MQTTBOX, enter the Client creation page, select the `ws` protocol, configure the broker address and port according to the Baetyl Hub module, fill in the username and password according to the `principals` configuration option, and click the `save` button.
-Then complete the connection configuration of MQTTBOX in WS connection method which as shown below.
+Startup MQTTBox, enter the Client creation page, select the `ws` protocol, configure the broker address and port according to the Baetyl Hub module, fill in the username and password according to the `principals` configuration option, and click the `save` button.
+Then complete the connection configuration of MQTTBox in WS connection method which as shown below.

 ![WS（Websocket）connection configuration](../images/guides/connect/mqttbox-ws-connect-config.png)

-Once the above operation is correct, you can see the sign of successful connection with Baetyl Hub in MQTTBOX, which is shown in the figure as below.
+Once the above operation is correct, you can see the sign of successful connection with Baetyl Hub in MQTTBox, which is shown in the figure as below.

 ![WS（Websocket）connection success](../images/guides/connect/mqttbox-ws-connect-success.png)

-In summary, we successfully completed the connection test for the Baetyl Hub module through MQTT.fx and MQTTBOX.
+In summary, we successfully completed the connection test for the Baetyl Hub module through MQTT.fx and MQTTBox.
 In addition, we can also write test scripts to connect to Baetyl Hub through Paho MQTT.
 For details, please refer to [Related Resources Download](../Resources.md).